EnnyvanBeest/EnnyvanBeest.github.io/_pages/about.md

 During my PhD-training at the Netherlands Institute for Neuroscience with Professor Roelfsema, Professor Willuhn, and Dr. Self, I studied the distributed coding of visual perception and (delayed) decision-making.

 I aspire to head a research group studying the unique and shared mechanisms of different cognitive tasks using behavioral, experimental, and computational neuroscience techniques.

+22-03-2025 - This website is still under construction.